zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 - "Old style" Vim tests (`src/testdir/*.in`) should be converted to Lua tests (see [#1286](https://github.com/neovim/neovim/issues/1286) and [#1328](https://github.com/neovim/neovim/pull/1328)).
 See [Checklist for migrating legacy tests][checklist].
     - However, please _do not_ convert "new style" Vim tests (`src/testdir/*.vim`) to Lua.
 The "new style" Vim tests are faster than the old ones, and converting them takes time and effort better spent elsewhere.
 Just copy them to `src/nvim/testdir/*.vim` and update `src/nvim/testdir/Makefile`.
 - Conditions that check `enc_utf8` or `has_mbyte` are obsolete (only the "true" case is applicable).
+- List management has changed in Neovim, see this [wiki page](https://github.com/neovim/neovim/wiki/List-management-in-Neovim).

 Documentation differences
 -------------------------